materia-dex/materiadex-com/src/pages/docs/materia/08-SDK/05-trade.md

 inputAmount: TokenAmount
 ```

-For exact input trades, this value should be passed as amountIn to router functions.
-For exact output trades, this value should be multiplied by a factor >1, representing slippage tolerance, and passed as amountInMax to router functions.
+For exact input trades, this value should be passed as amountIn to orchestrator functions.
+For exact output trades, this value should be multiplied by a factor >1, representing slippage tolerance, and passed as amountInMax to orchestrator functions.

 ## outputAmount